mathewgomas-alfred/mathewgomas.io/contributors_manual/community.rst

 You’ll find that there are a number of people are almost always around: the core team.

 * Boudewijn (irc: boud): project maintainer, lead developer.
 Works full-time on Krita.
 Manages the Krita Foundation, triages bugs, does social media and admin stuff.
+Boudewijn is also on Reddit as boudewijnrempt.
 * Dmitry (irc: dmitryk_log): lead developer.
 Works full-time on Krita.
 * Wolthera (irc: wolthera_laptop): developer, writes the manual and tutorials, triages bugs, helps people out
 * Scott Petrovic (irc: scottyp): UX designer, developer, webmaster